RaphHaddad/blog/content/post/how-to-migrate-from-blogger-to-hugo.md

 ### Manual Cleanup
 After the initial migration with blog2md I had to go through all my blog posts and do abit of cleaning up.
 Things included

-- Removing trailing and uneeded spaces
+- Removing trailing and unneeded spaces
 - Standardising header weights
 - Using the correct header weights (in some blog posts I had skipped weights completely)
 - Fixing up images